GaneshMBorkar/htmpl_deployment_using_docke_CICD/README.md

 * Pipeline deletes unused images and exited containers.
 * Starts the container if it is not running.

-* Sample images show the pipeline details.
+*  Image folder show the pipeline details.